People with heart disease are at increased risk for suffering heart attacks or

 - Exercise regularly—Check with your doctor for guidelines on starting an exercise program.

-- Talk with your doctor about whether you need to take cholesterol-lowering medicine.
+- Talk with your doctor about whether you need to take cholesterol-lowering medication.

 - Your doctor should approve the type and amount of exercise you do.

-- Try to perform 30-60 minutes of moderate intensity activity such as brisk walking on most days of the week
+- Try to perform at least 30 minutes of moderate intensity activity, such as brisk walking, on most days of the week

 - Incorporate more physical activity by increasing daily activities, like walking, cycling, gardening, or household work.